rdurl0/spcrimr/README.md

 `spcrimr` is a simple package to download and use tidy data from Secretaria de Segurança Pública, state of Sao Paulo, Brazil.

+`spcrimr` was inspired by [this post](https://www.curso-r.com/blog/2017-05-19-scrapper-ssp/) in Curso-R blog.
+Thank you guys!

 With this package you can easily download tables from [SSP’s website](http://www.ssp.sp.gov.br/Estatistica/Pesquisa.aspx).